Think that homeschooled kids don’t get enough socalization? Take a look at some of the social benefits of homeschooling!

 Hopefully as homeschooling becomes more popular the question about socialization will become a thing of the past!
 Until then those of us who educate our kids at home will continue to enjoy these social benefits of homeschooling!

 Do you homeschool?
-What social benefits would you add?
+What do you think are the social benefits of homeschooling?